Ten years ago, the kitchen incubator was a novel concept.

 Many kitchen incubators we have spoken with have highlighted the fact that their operating costs have been significantly higher than they first expected.
 Electricity, water, cleaning and equipment maintenance are all line items that can be easy to underestimate.
 Getting these operating costs right is critical to ensuring pricing levels cover costs and leave enough margin to cover other expenses as well.

 The new missing middle

 As kitchen incubators eliminate obstacles for aspiring entrepreneurs, businesses that find initial success inevitably (and often very quickly) find themselves outgrowing the operational limitations of a kitchen incubator well before they have the sales volume and cash flow to warrant an investment in their own production facility.
 Incubators like Union Kitchen are working to address this challenge by offering private “pods” to entrepreneurs who have outgrown their shared production area.
-Others – such as LA Prep, Kitchen Coop and The Hatchery – are focusing on these “middle” food businesses by providing move-in ready, permanent or semi-permanent private production spaces.
+Others – such as Amped Kitchens, Kitchen Coop and The Hatchery – are focusing on these “middle” food businesses by providing move-in ready, permanent or semi-permanent private production spaces.

 Meeting health codes and food safety requirements

 This is a major challenge for so many reasons.
 Food safety requirements differ for each municipality, meaning that a kitchen incubator in one city might be subject to very different regulations than one in a neighboring town.
 Kitchen incubators must first make sense of the food safety requirements they will be held to, and then work towards designing and outfitting their kitchen accordingly, establishing their own operations and staffing as needed, and ensuring their entrepreneurs are adhering to local requirements.